 HackerRank Landing Page

-HackerRank provides solutions such as technical assessments and remote hiring interview solutions for hiring tech talent—developers to be specific.
+HackerRank provides technical assessments and remote hiring interview solutions for hiring tech talent—for developers to be specific.

 Candidates, on the other hand, can practice coding, prepare for interviews, and get hired by companies.

-HackerRank offers solutions specific to tech hiring, there are many alternatives with additional features.
+HackerRank offers solutions specific to tech hiring but you can choose from many alternatives with additional features.

 Why would you look for HackerRank alternatives?

-1. A dire need and demand for reasonable coding challenges.
-Candidates find the current pattern of coding assessments to be above their level of competency
+1. Relevant coding challenges: Candidates find the current pattern of coding assessments to be above their level of competency.

-If any of those reasons struck a cord with you, read on, discover more solutions, and find the best HackerRank alternative for your business.
+If any of those reasons struck a chord with you, read on, discover more solutions, and find the best HackerRank alternative for your business.

 1. HackerRank vs Equip